 PalVision is one of the few organizations of its kind that continues to be based in Jerusalem.
 It does so, despite the considerable political and bureaucratic challenges posed by such a decision, in order to best provide services for young people, in particular young people from East Jerusalem.
 It also extends its services to youth across Palestinian cities, villages, and refugee camps.

-Palestinian youth take collective action toward socioeconomic development.
+Palestinian Youth take collective action toward sustainable development of their communities

 CBO Youth Network